Outset-AI/dramatiq-workflow/README.md

 Because of how `dramatiq-workflow` is implemented, each task in a workflow has to know about the remaining tasks in the workflow that could potentially run after it.
-When a workflow has a large number of tasks, this can lead to an increase of memory usage in the broker and increased network traffic between the broker and the workers, especially when using `Group` tasks: Each task in a `Group` can potentially be the last one to finish, so each task has to retain a
+By default, this is stored alongside your messages in the message queue.
+When a workflow has a large number of tasks, it can lead to an increase of memory usage in the broker and increased network traffic between the broker and the workers, especially when using `Group` tasks: Each task in a `Group` can potentially be the last one to finish, so each task has to retain a